reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 2. You knew that your Effect reads `roomId` (so its logic depends on a value that may change later).
 3. This is why you specified it as your Effect's dependency (so that it re-synchronizes when `roomId` changes).

 Every time after your component re-renders, React will look at the array of dependencies that you have passed.
 If any of the values in the array is different from the value at the same spot that you passed during the previous render, React will re-synchronize your Effect.

 For example, if you passed `["general"]` during the initial render, and later you passed `["travel"]` during the next render, React will compare `"general"` and `"travel"`.
 These are different values (compared with [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), so React will re-synchronize your Effect.
 On the other hand, if your component re-renders but `roomId` has not changed, your Effect will remain connected to the same room.

 ### Each Effect represents a separate synchronization process {/*each-effect-represents-a-separate-synchronization-process*/}

 Resist adding unrelated logic to your Effect only because this logic needs to run at the same time as an Effect you already wrote.
 For example, let's say you want to send an analytics event when the user visits the room.
-You already have an Effect that depends on `roomId`, so you might feel tempted to add the analytics call right there:
+You already have an Effect that depends on `roomId`, so you might feel tempted to add the analytics call there:

 ```js {3}
 function ChatRoom({ roomId }) {